pulibrary/das_handbook/.github/ISSUE_TEMPLATE/workcycle_build_and_deploy.md

 ---
 name: deployments
 about: Run playbooks and deployments and for all applications
-title: 'Run deployments for the workcycle starting on [INSERT DATE HERE]'
+title: 'Run deployments for the week starting on [INSERT DATE HERE]'
 labels: ['deployments', 'playbooks']
 assignees: ''